 Glasgow Warriors - Scotstoun Stadium

 From the 2012-13 season, Glasgow Warriors have been playing home fixtures at Scotstoun Stadium in the West of the city.
-Although it is early days, Warriors fans are in general happy with the recent move to their new home, and are hoping to set up proper roots at the ground following a rather nomadic existence so far.
+Warriors fans seem to be relatively happy with their new base, and the opportunity to set up proper roots at the ground following a rather nomadic existence in their early years.
 As with rivals Edinburgh, Glasgow were set up to compete in the professional Celtic League (now Pro12) and European Cup.

 Ground Information Back to Top ^